This website is intended for use by patients and caregivers in the US only.

 Blood Phe testing and diet

-• Monitor the amount of protein and Phe that you eat or drink.
-Your healthcare provider may change the amount of protein and Phe you should have in your diet during treatment with PALYNZIQ, depending on the levels of Phe in your blood.
-Follow your healthcare provider’s instructions about the amount of protein and Phe you should have in your diet
+• Monitor the amount of protein and Phe you eat or drink.
+Your healthcare provider may change your diet based on the amount of Phe in your blood.
+Follow your healthcare provider’s instructions about the amount of protein and Phe you should have in your diet.

 Missed dose

-• If a dose is missed, take your next dose as scheduled and do not take 2 doses of PALYNZIQ to make up for the missed dose
+• If a dose is missed, take the next dose at the regular time.
+Do not take 2 doses of PALYNZIQ to make up for the missed dose.

 What is PALYNZIQ?